gospelmike/Kubernetes/README.txt

 sudo docker run -p 8085:8085 change_to_your_docker_user_id/myspringbootapp

-7. Now go to browser, and access public DNS name with port 8085 you should see the springboot web app page running
+7. Now go to browser, and access public DNS name with port 8085 you should see the springboot web app page running!